OmarMiniesy/Notes/DevOps/Kubernetes/Kubernetes.md

 1. [[Application Programming Interface (API)]] server [[Container]].
 * The entry point to the cluster for the different clients.
-* These clients are the kubernetes UI, API, CLI.
+* These clients are the Kubernetes UI, API, CLI.
-> The UI is used by the kubernetes dashboard and the API is used by scripts to automate tasks.
+> The UI is used by the Kubernetes dashboard and the API is used by scripts to automate tasks.
 * Important for the [[Kubernetes Configuration]].

 2. The Controller Manager.